-Per Section 106 requirements, the lead federal agency or agency official, in consultation with the Illinois State Historic Preservation Officer (SHPO), develops the APE.
+Per Section 106 requirements, the lead federal agency, in consultation with the Illinois State Historic Preservation Officer (SHPO), develops the APE.
 The APE is defined in 36 CFR Part 800.16(d) as "the geographic area or areas within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties if any such properties exist."
-The APE is influenced by the scale and nature of an undertaking and may be different for different kinds of effects caused by the undertaking.
+The APE is influenced by the scale and nature of an undertaking and may be different for different kinds of effects by the undertaking.

-While a corridor-wide APE was established for the HSR Program on May 31, 2013, a Project-specific APE has been delineated for this undertaking to account for Project bump out areas at crossings.
-The APE was defined as the same boundary as the Environmental Survey Request limits, which were prepared in July 2014 to identify potential environmental concerns in the vicinity of the proposed Project.
-The APE boundary is the same for both above-ground and archaeological resources.
-It encompasses the existing UPRR right-of-way within which the second mainline track would be constructed, and all areas of required right-of-way acquisition and required easements for proposed improvements, such as the maintenance access facility, retaining walls, and guardrails.
-See Figure 2-1 for an overview of the APE boundary and Appendix C for detailed mapping, depicting the APE boundary and proposed improvements for each alternative, of areas where there are historic properties.
+The APE for the proposed Project was defined as the same boundary as the Environmental Survey Request (ESR) limits, which were prepared in July 2014 to identify potential environmental concerns in the vicinity of the proposed Project.
+The APE boundary is the same for both above-ground historic properties and archaeological resources.
+It encompasses the existing UPRR right-of-way within which the second mainline track would be constructed and all areas of required right-of-way acquisition and required easements for proposed improvements, such as the maintenance access facility (road), retaining walls, and guardrails.
+See Figure 2-1 for an overview of the APE boundary and Appendix C for detailed mapping depicting the APE boundary and proposed improvements for each alternative.